Chinese Scientists Clone Monkeys Using Method That Created Dolly The Sheep

 "To say it's OK for some scientist or some parent to go ahead for no good reason to produce a cloned child would really demean what it means to be human," says Marcy Darnovsky, executive director of the Center for Genetics and Society, a watchdog group

-But Daley and others fear a rogue scientist somewhere could attempt human cloning, even though there are laws against it in many countries.
+Daley and others fear a rogue scientist somewhere could attempt human cloning, even though there are laws against it in many countries.

 "We live in such a celebrity-driven world that there are unscrupulous practitioners who might try this," Daley says.